-A super silt fence, described in Article 280.10 of the Illinois Tollway Supplemental Specifications, is designed to handle a higher amount of water and silt runoff or sensitive areas.
-It features a permeable fabric and chain link fence.
-Super silt fence is capable of withstanding more severe erosion conditions while providing maximum protection in critical landscapes.
+Super Silt Fence, described in Article 280.10 of the Illinois Tollway Supplemental Specifications, is designed to handle a higher amount of water and silt runoff than standard silt fence and to protect wetlands and other sensitive environmental resources.
+It features a permeable fabric and chain link fence for support.
+Super Silt Fence is capable of withstanding more severe erosion conditions than standard Silt Fence while providing maximum protection for critical landscapes.

-This item to be used to protect wetlands and other environmentally sensitive areas.
+- Use Super Silt Fence where the slope steepness or slope length criterion for Silt Fence cannot be met, or where additional protection is warranted such as adjacent to wetlands, streams, or other environmentally sensitive areas. - Super Silt Fence is to be used to control high sheet flow volumes.
+It shall not be used as velocity checks in ditches or swales or placed where it will intercept concentrated flow. - Super Silt Fence shall be used when the contributing slope is longer than 100' and/or the design life of the silt fence needs to exceed 6 months. - Super Silt Fence shall not be used in ditches or obstruct flow of drainage channels.

-- This item is to be used to control high sheet flow volumes.
-Maximum drainage area shall not exceed 1/2 acre per 100 feet of fence.
-Under sheet flow conditions, Super Silt Fence should be constructed along the contour lines (as with silt fence installation). - This item shall be used when the contributing slope is longer than 100', the slope is greater than 3%, and/or the design life of the silt fence needs to exceed 6 months. - This item shall not be used in ditches or obstruct flow of drainage channels. - Reference Standard Drawing K1 for additional information.
+- The maximum drainage area shall not exceed 1/2 acre per 100 linear feet of fence. - Super Silt Fence shall be constructed along the contour lines. - Reference Standard Drawing K1 for additional information.